 One of my favorite ads to build are Instagram ads.
-Instagram is a separate platform from Facebook, but obviously Facebook owns Instagram.
+Instagram is a separate platform from Facebook, but obviously, Facebook owns Instagram.
 If you have a Facebook page, and a Facebook ad account, you can create Instagram ads via your Facebook Ads Manager.
-For a deep dive into how to create a Facebook Ads Manager account and ads, join our Facebook Marketing Mastery course included in our modMBA.com course bundle by clicking the button below:
+For a deep dive into how to create a Facebook Ads Manager account and ads, join our Facebook Marketing Mastery course included in our modMBA.com course bundle!

 Facebook Ads vs Instagram Ads – Types of Ads

 From split testing I’ve done with Instagram ads, I have found WAY HIGHER engagement when targeting Instagram users, much more so than targeting Facebook users.
 People who follow someone on Instagram truly do follow and engage with everything the brand does.
 So to increase your customers and drive awareness via this large platform of Instagram, you can use all of the great Instagram ads available to you, including:

 Your sponsored photo ad will show up right in their feed as they scroll.
 Photos can be in square or landscape format.

 I really love using video ads within Instagram because this visual / sound / motion GRABS new potential customers’ attention as they scroll their feed.
 You can share videos up to 120 seconds long in landscape or square format.

 People can swipe through various images or videos within a single ad.

 Create a collection to visually help your audience browse and purchase products.
 Share a collection of relevant products together through video, images, or both.

 Ads on the Instagram search page will reach people in a discovery mindset who are looking to expand their interests beyond the accounts they follow.